MagaluCloud/terraform-provider-mgc/docs/guides/lbaas.md

 # Comprehensive Guide to Load Balancer as a Service (LBaaS) in Magalu Cloud

+~> **WARNING:** LBaaS in Magalu Cloud is in experimental stage, you may experience issues during provision and usage

 This guide will help you understand and implement Load Balancers in Magalu Cloud, explaining how to distribute traffic across multiple targets, configure SSL/TLS termination, implement health checks, and manage security policies.

 ## Core LBaaS Concepts in Magalu Cloud